BarbyKelly/project-5/README.md

   - Displayed on Home page:
     - Logo
     - Navbar
-    - NavLinks or Burger Menu (for smaller screens)
+    - NavLinks or Burger Menu (depending on screen size)
     - Search Icon
     - 'Click here to shop' button
+    - Footer:
+      - Copyright
+      - Developer's name
+      - Project type
+      - Disclaimer: no real transactions
+      - Privacy Policy
-    - Footer
+      - Social Media links

   - Hovering effect for all Navbar items i.e. hovered item is raised, and pointer is indicating item is clickable
   - NavLinks have a line under while hovered, to highlight them more